ozovalihasan/ead-g/README.md

 ## Supported Versions

 The project is developed by using a sample Rails project.
 Ruby v2.7.2 and Rails v6.1.3.2 are used for this sample project.
-So, the previous versions of Ruby and Rails may cause some problems.
+So, any previous versions of Ruby and Rails may cause some problems.

 ## Test ead